Logo

 The Losers in Market Downturns

-Others take the brunt of the damage when markets break lower:
+Others take the brunt of the move:

 Participant TypeDescriptionTypical Outcome